BrenPatF/Sandbox/README.md

     1863 - ONE THOUSAND EIGHT HUNDRED SIXTY-THREE

 ## Code Timing
 The code timing module Timer_Set is used by the driver script, api_driver.sql, to time the various calls, and at the end of the main block the results are logged using Log_Set.
-The timing results, for illustration are listed below:
+The timing results are listed for illustration below:

     Timer Set: api_driver, Constructed at 12 Sep 2019 06:20:28, written at 06:20:29
     ===============================================================================